 The Breast Cancer Now: ‘Exercises after breast cancer surgery’ booklet is helpful It will guide you through the early post-surgery stages.
 The exercises can help you safely progress your movement from the day after surgery until you have full movement back and on through any radiotherapy treatment you may need.

 They will help you to increase your range of movement and ultimately enable you to return to previous levels of activity.
 The exercises will also be useful before, during and after radiotherapy to ensure your shoulder doesn’t become restricted and painful.

 A gentle stretch can be very beneficial but forcing movement through pain isn’t recommended.
 It can lead to complications such as pain, bruising and worsening of cording.

 The type of surgery you have will determine how quickly you progress through the exercises.
 For example, you may progress at a slower rate if you’ve had a breast reconstruction.
-The important thing is that you are guided by your consultant, breast care nurse or physiotherapist.
+The important thing is that your consultant, breast care nurse or physiotherapist.guides you.

 There will also be some precautions to follow to help with your recovery.
 This might include restricting movement of the arm: not lifting your arm higher than 90 degrees for 1-2 weeks (depending on the type of surgery) and not lifting anything heavier than half a kettle of water (approx. 2-3 kg).

 In simple terms lymphoedema isa build-up of lymphatic fluid within in the body’s tissues.
 Symptoms can include an aching or a heaviness in the arm, difficulty with movement and swelling in the arm.
 It happens when there is damage or an alteration to the lymphatic system, for example after a Sentinel Lymph Node Biopsy (SLNBx) or an Axillary Node Clearance (ANC).